-Even though pontoon boats are some of the most popular recreational vessels in the world they are not perfect and have some flaws.
+Even though pontoon boats are some of the most popular recreational vessels globally, they are not perfect and have some flaws.
 To minimize some of the flaws, we can make some modifications.

 These changes and additions can improve pontoon boat speed, maneuverability, and performance.